-A. Where a mortgage is recorded and it either states on its face, or it is otherwise obvious from a reading of the mortgage, that its purpose is to correct or modify a previously recorded mortgage and both mortgage deeds purport to secure the same indebtedness, a subsequently recorded discharge of the later recorded mortgage is deemed to be a sufficient discharge of both mortgages, even though the discharge does not make specific reference to the first recorded mortgage.
-A recorded discharge which makes reference only to the first recorded mortgage shall not, however, be deemed a sufficient discharge of the later re-recorded mortgage.
+A. When a mortgage appears in the chain of title and it either states on its face, or it is otherwise obvious from a reading of the mortgage, that its purpose is to correct or modify a previous mortgage recording and both versions of the mortgage purport to secure the same indebtedness, a subsequently recorded discharge which references either recording is deemed to be a sufficient discharge of both mortgage recordings.
+If the context of the recording of the discharge suggests that a mortgage obligation is intended to continue, e.g., there is no refinance or sale contemporaneous with the discharge, then the discharge is effective only as to the mortgage described.

 B. Where a Mortgage Modification Agreement has been recorded which makes reference to a previously recorded mortgage and purports to modify that mortgage in one or more particulars, a recorded discharge which makes reference to the original mortgage deed but not to any subsequent Modification(s) shall be deemed sufficient to discharge the mortgage as A recorded discharge which makes reference only to a modification agreement without making reference to the original mortgage shall also be deemed a sufficient discharge of the mortgage which was modified, absent affirmative evidence of record that the mortgagee did not intend to discharge the original mortgage.